tannerhelland/PhotoDemon/README.md

 * PhotoDemon isn't designed for operating systems other than Microsoft Windows.
 A compatibility layer like [Wine](http://www.winehq.org/) may allow it to work on macOS, Linux, or BSD systems, but these configurations are not officially supported.
 * Due to its portable nature, PhotoDemon is only available as a 32-bit application.
 (This means it cannot load or save images larger than ~2 GB in size.)

-## What's new in nightly builds
+## Recent changes

 ![GitHub last commit](https://img.shields.io/github/last-commit/tannerhelland/PhotoDemon?style=flat-square)  ![GitHub commits since latest release](https://img.shields.io/github/commits-since/tannerhelland/PhotoDemon/latest?style=flat-square&color=light-green)

-[Current nightly builds](https://photodemon.org/download/) offer the following improvements over the [last stable release](https://photodemon.org/2022/09/08/photodemon-9-0.html).

-PhotoDemon 2024.12 just released, so there's not much new in nightly builds.

-Check back in a few weeks!

-### Other

-For a full list of changes, [visit the project's commit log](https://github.com/tannerhelland/PhotoDemon/commits/main).
+For a full list of recent improvements, [visit the project's commit log](https://github.com/tannerhelland/PhotoDemon/commits/main).

 ## Contributing